cprerovsky/kettlebell-emom-website/terms.md

 - You may use the App for your **personal**, **non-commercial** use only.
 - You may not reverse engineer, decompile, copy, modify, distribute, sublicense, or otherwise exploit the App, in whole or in part.
 - You must comply with all applicable laws in your use.
+ - You may **not** attempt to bypass, disable, or otherwise circumvent any usage limits, metering, or paywall mechanisms (including by modifying local storage or device settings, reinstalling to reset counters, using emulators, or similar methods).

 ## 3. Fitness / Health Disclaimer
 The App offers workout plans and exercise guidance, but it does **not** provide medical advice, diagnosis, or treatment.